dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

 Geometry
    Generated points.
 Several attributes are created on the output points based on the input mesh:

-      .. describe:: id (int)
+   .. object:: id (int)

       An identifier for each point used for stability when the mesh is deformed, used in the :doc:`/modeling/modifiers/nodes/attribute/attribute_randomize` and
       :doc:`/modeling/modifiers/nodes/point/point_instance` nodes.

-      .. describe:: normal (vector)
+   .. object:: normal (vector)

       The :term:`Normal` of the triangle on which each point is scattered.

-      .. describe:: rotation (vector)
+   .. object:: rotation (vector)

       An XYZ :term:`Euler` rotation built from the normal attribute for convenience.